-The Transit Authority of the City of Omaha d/b/a Metro requests competitive proposals for five to eight hybrid sedans in Omaha, NE.
-Contract documents are available by clicking here.
-Documents may also be requested by calling 402-341-0800 extension 2600 or may be examined at 2222 Cuming Street, Omaha NE.
-Proposals are due to Metro by 4pm on November 22, 2013 or as extended by addendum.
+The Transit Authority of the City of Omaha dba Metro requests competitive proposals for four (4) to eight (8) hybrid sedans in Omaha, NE.
+Documents may be downloaded below, or may also be requested by calling 402-341-0800 extension 2600.
+Proposals are due to Metro by 4 p.m.
+(CST) on March 11, 2014 unless otherwise extended by addendum.

 General Business Information

 Vendors interested in supplying goods or services should first contact Metro's Purchasing Department

 (402) 341-0800, Ext.
 2270.
 You may be referred to the appropriate department head responsible for acquiring the product/service.
 Vendors may conduct sales demonstrations, offer trial materials, etc., but without obligation to Metro.
 No payment will be made for any goods delivered without a purchase order number.